artkoder/events-bot-new/docs/FOUR_O_REQUEST.md

 list of known venues.
 This helps the model normalise `location_name` to a standard form.

+When the database stores festival metadata, the system prompt receives an extra JSON payload with canonical `festival_names` and normalised `festival_alias_pairs`.
+These pairs let the parser map alternative spellings to the correct festival so new events attach to existing records instead of creating duplicates.

 The response must be JSON with the fields listed in `docs/PROMPTS.md`.
 When the text describes multiple events, return an array of such objects.
 The prefix "Today is YYYY-MM-DD." helps the model infer the correct year for